 - Promote a sense of calming: provide resources that promote relaxation strategies, such as apps, webinars, or short virtual meditation or yoga sessions

-- Promote a sense of hope: share survival stories, particularly those of staff and family members within your own organization; update staff on new treatment protocols, including promising medications and vaccines; and good news stories such as those found at the COVID-19 page at the Good News Network or Just Give Me Positive News.
+- Promote a sense of hope: share survival stories, particularly those of staff and family members within your own organization; update staff on new treatment protocols, including promising medications and vaccines; and good news stories such as those found at the COVID-19 page at the Just Give Me Positive News.

 Of the many resources available to employers to support their staff that were reviewed for this article, here are a few great ones: